w3f/Grants-Program/applications/Kaladin.md

 | **0b.** | Documentation | All our of documentation is currently at https://kaladin.gitbook.io/api-docs/quick-start as well as
 | **0c.** | Testing and Testing Guide | Our test are within our private library for our backend servers but the website is up and running on swap.kaladin.com and kaladin.com incase you would like to try and test it out
 | **0d.** | Docker | No Docker file
-| 1. | We are currently aiming to push for a main net launch.
-| 2. | We are currently developing a wasm smart contract for polkadot.
+| 1. | Deployment of application and smart contract onto the main net.
-| 3. | We will push to file for a money transmitter license starting in Arkansas.
+| 2. | We support moonbeam and are live on moonbase alpha with smart contracts implemented in Solidity, but we're also looking to building out an ink! smart contract to support additional parachains.
+Smart contract development can be broadly split into 3 main stages:
+- Building out the library for the smart contracts, which would include creating and removing channels as well as other basic functionalities such as adding and removing funds fromt he contract.
+- Specifying the arbitration process and implmenting both the start dispute, trump and reveal hash secret functions
+- To add in updateChannelBalances which would update adding and removal of funds in channels without destroying the channels
-| 6. | Smart contracts: Our smartcontracts are here https://github.com/Kaladinn/stormLibrary and we are aiming to run security audits for our smart contracts
+| 3. | Smart contracts: Our Solidity smartcontracts are here https://github.com/Kaladinn/stormLibrary and we have completed smart contract audits on these contracts with Certik.

 Push for mainnet launch, already on testnet, developing a wasm smart contract for polkadot.
 Push for filing of money transmitter license.